visvaldask/gmx_makecyclictop/README.md

 Use *myfile_gmx_edit.gro* and *topol_cyc.top* for futher GROMACS simulations.

-If you have furtehr questions/bug reports, send email to visvaldas.kairys(at)bti.vu.lt.
+If you have further questions/bug reports, send email to visvaldas.kairys(at)bti.vu.lt.

 Have fun!